Tia Cavanaugh-Goggans Brings Experience and Passion to Discipleship Diversity Mentor Role

 Written by Lisa Abbott

-In talking with Tia Cavanaugh-Favors, it doesn’t take long to discover her heartfelt passion for children and her love for Heritage students.
+In talking with Tia Cavanaugh-Goggans, it doesn’t take long to discover her heartfelt passion for children and her love for Heritage students.
 The path that led her to her newly created role of discipleship diversity mentor has been paved with educational, professional and life experience that makes her perfectly suited for the job.

-Tia Cavanaugh-Favors, HCS Discipleship Diversity Mentor
+Tia Cavanaugh-Goggans, HCS Discipleship Diversity Mentor

-After earning her degree in child development/child psychology from Indiana University, Cavanaugh-Favors says she knew that she wanted to help children from all walks of life.
+After earning her degree in child development/child psychology from Indiana University, Cavanaugh-Goggans says she knew that she wanted to help children from all walks of life.
 “If you’re going to help families, it’s hard to tell them what to do if you’ve not done it yourself,” she says.
 “I wanted to be in a position where I could say I had worked in every aspect of child welfare, so that wherever I ultimately ended up, I could say that I had been there.”
-Indeed, Cavanaugh-Favors has been there.
+Indeed, Cavanaugh-Goggans has been there.
 You might not guess, given her soft-spoken nature, that she began her career as a fierce advocate for the rights of children in some pretty tough circumstances.

 She first took an investigative role within Child Protective Services (CPS), working extensively with child welfare cases where abuse and neglect had been reported.
 “It gave me such perspective in helping all families,” she says.
 She learned that human brokenness is not limited by economic standing, as she advanced into handling ultra-confidential, alleged high-profile abuse and neglect cases in the city of Indianapolis.
 The heartbreaking cases evoked her innate compassion and desire to make a difference.

-Cavanaugh-Favors’ next professional assignment focused on adoption facilitation and therapeutic foster care.
+Cavanaugh-Goggans’ next professional assignment focused on adoption facilitation and therapeutic foster care.
 Here, too, she poured her heart and soul into helping children.
 This time, she addressed the difficult and unique challenges of children whose primary attachments with their birth parents had been compromised or severed.

 I’ve always believed that if you want to make a difference, be the change.
 I decided to be the change.

 Looking back on these early professional experiences with children and families, she believes that her God-given gift of discernment was hers “to use for their benefit and for His glory.”
 Her tender heart was drawn to the children she served, many of whom had special needs.
-Through God-ordained circumstances, Cavanaugh-Favors became the mother of one such precious baby girl who needed a loving, adoptive home.
+Through God-ordained circumstances, Cavanaugh-Goggans became the mother of one such precious baby girl who needed a loving, adoptive home.
 “I’ve always believed that if you want to make a difference, be the change,” she says.
 “I decided to be the change.”
 As her family grew, she balanced motherhood with various full-time positions within her professional field.
 When her second daughter was born, she shifted to working part-time, in positions that enabled her to largely work remotely.

 A Prospective Parent Becomes a Heritage Employee

-When Cavanaugh-Favors picked up her daughter from her first day of school at Heritage this fall, the seventh grader bounced into the car and exclaimed, “You’ll never believe it!
+When Cavanaugh-Goggans picked up her daughter from her first day of school at Heritage this fall, the seventh grader bounced into the car and exclaimed, “You’ll never believe it!
 Guess what my first science assignment was?
 To sit outside and write down where you see God in nature.”
 She marveled at how her teachers prayed during class time and related each subject matter to God.
-“She just thought it was so amazing,” says Cavanaugh-Favors.
+“She just thought it was so amazing,” says Cavanaugh-Goggans.
 The family’s dinner table conversation that night focused on what Maya already was learning and processing from her science assignment.
 “I think God’s favorite color must be green,” her daughter conjectured.
 “Just look at how much green you see in nature.”

-Cavanaugh-Favors with Heritage student
+Cavanaugh-Goggans with Heritage student

-Sometime during the first few weeks of school, Cavanaugh-Favors scrolled through the school’s website, looking for some required online forms that needed to be completed for her daughter.
+Sometime during the first few weeks of school, Cavanaugh-Goggans scrolled through the school’s website, looking for some required online forms that needed to be completed for her daughter.
 She stumbled on the short list of faculty and staff positions that were currently open and needing to be filled.
 The title of “diversity discipleship mentor” caught her attention.

 During the summer of 2016, Heritage leadership had identified a need for a qualified individual to become a mentor, role model and shepherd for middle and high school students.
 With the intentional growth of diversity in the school’s student body, it needed to be someone who could understand the unique and growing needs of an increasingly diverse group of students.
 Heritage CEO, Jeff Freeman, says, “It’s very important, as we realize that as our student body has changed, so must our employee representation.”

-Still not sure she wanted to apply, Cavanaugh-Favors printed off the description and showed it to a family member, who responded with, “Did they write this job description for you?
+Still not sure she wanted to apply, Cavanaugh-Goggans printed off the description and showed it to a family member, who responded with, “Did they write this job description for you?
 This is you!”
 Weeks passed.
 The job kept popping up across various communications from the school.
-Each time it did, Cavanaugh-Favors wondered if God was behind it.
+Each time it did, Cavanaugh-Goggans wondered if God was behind it.
 “I kept looking for reasons why I couldn’t do the job,” she says.
 One of the final tests was to float the idea with her girls.
 To her surprise, they all loved the idea and encouraged her to apply for the job.
 God lined up circumstances and cleared what might have been potential obstacles.